SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 **BaaS** vendors provide pre-written software for activities that take place on servers, such as user **authentication**, **database management**, **remote updating**, and push notifications (for mobile apps), as well as **cloud storage** and **hosting**.

+Using a **BaaS** drastically increases development speed, while keeping the price low.

+It being **serverless** is yet another advantage, because there is no need for infrastructure management.

 There are two types of BaaS: **Cloud BaaS** and **Open-source BaaS**.

 [/slide]